Skype for Business Online retirement

 If you’re a current Skype for Business Online customer, start planning your upgrade to Teams today.
 We’re excited for you to experience its powerful communication and collaboration capabilities, and we’re committed to helping along the way.

 What to expect post-retirement

 Microsoft will provide assisted upgrades for Skype for Business Online users not in Teams Only mode at retirement.
 Customers will receive notifications in both the Teams admin center, and the Microsoft 365 Message Center, 90 days before their scheduled upgrade date to allow time for technical and user readiness.

 After the assisted upgrade is complete, all online users will be in Teams Only mode.
 Users in Teams Only mode receive incoming chats and calls, and schedule meetings, in Teams.
 Users in Teams Only mode will not be able to initiate chats or calls or schedule meetings in Skype for Business Online.
 Teams Only users will still be able to join Skype for Business meetings scheduled by users still using Skype for Business Server.

 For more information, see Assisted Upgrades from Skype for Business Online to Microsoft Teams.

-What can organizations with hybrid configurations (Skype for Business Online and on-premises Skype for Business Server) expect when Skype for Business Online retires?
+What organizations with hybrid configurations (Skype for Business Online and on-premises Skype for Business Server) can expect when Skype for Business Online retires

 Hybrid customers with online and on-premises configurations will be required to upgrade online users from Skype for Business Online to Microsoft Teams by the July 31, 2021 retirement date.
 Microsoft will provide assisted upgrades to help upgrade remaining Skype for Business Online users to Teams Only mode after the retirement date.